 The Company is required to calculate its covenant compliance on a quarterly basis.
-As of June 30, 2015, the Company was in compliance with its working capital covenant, but was not in compliance with its tangible net worth covenant.
-The covenant requires that the Company maintain tangible net worth of not less than \$2.0 million.
-At June 30, 2015, the Company's tangible net worth was approximately \$1.839 million, \$161 thousand less than the \$2.0 million required to meet the requirement.
-The Company has received a waiver of such covenant for the period ending June 30, 2015.
+As of September 30, 2015, the Company was in compliance with both its working capital and tangible net worth covenants.
+At September 30, 2015, the Company's tangible net worth was approximately \$5.4 million, while the Company's working capital was approximately \$5.3 million.